 Dornase alfa produces a mucolytic effect by depolymerizing DNA polymers.
 It produces a mild increase in FEV1(forced expiratory volume after 1 second) in patients with cystic fibrosis.

 The mucolytic effect of thymosin β4 is produced through its effect on F-actin.
-F-actin is produced in a large quantity in purulent secretions and increases the viscosity due to its filamentous nature.
+F-actin is produced in a large quantity in purulent secretions and increases viscosity due to its filamentous nature.
 Thymosin may, therefore, be of value in breaking down airway pus through the depolymerization of these filaments.

 N-acetylcysteine can be administered orally, intravenously, and topically in a nebulized form.
 Though the topical route offered the advantage of activating the mucociliary clearance mechanism along with inducing a cough reflex, the oral route offers much better tolerability.
 This is discussed further under adverse reactions.
 An oral dose of 200 to 600 mg daily is recommended for the management of muco-obstructive disorders.
 The safety in pregnant females and children has been well established.

-The recommended dose for dornase alfa is 2.5 mg administered in nebulized form 1 to 2 times a day for the patients of cystic fibrosis.
+The recommended dose for dornase alfa is 2.5 mg administered in nebulized form 1 to 2 times a day for patients with cystic fibrosis.
 Evidence suggests an improvement in FVC and FEV1 as soon as three days after initiating therapy.
 The standard therapies for cystic fibrosis, like antibiotics and chest physiotherapy, should be continued along with the drug.
-A similar dose and route of administration have been recommended for children of all age groups and adolescents as well.
+A similar dose and route of administration have been recommended for children of all age groups and adolescents.
 Early administration in infants and young children diagnosed with cystic fibrosis, even when no clinical signs or symptoms of the disease are present, has shown benefit.
 Although there is limited data regarding the safety of Dornase alfa in pregnancy, no effect on fetal outcome was reported in animal models receiving dosages much higher than the maximum recommended human dose.

 Carbocisteine is administered as an oral preparation, with dosages ranging from 750 mg twice a day to 4.5 g once a day.
 Evidence suggests that a higher concentration of active compounds was achieved via nocturnal administration of the drug.

 Erdosteine is administered orally, and the doses can range from 600 to 900 mg.
-However, the dose should be titrated carefully in elderly patients with chronic liver disease as an increased plasma concentration, and elimination half-life has been reported in these cases.
+However, the dose should be titrated carefully in elderly patients with chronic liver disease as an increased plasma concentration, and elimination half-life have been reported in these cases.

-- The most frequently reported adverse effects with oral N-acetylcysteine are vomiting and diarrhea.
+- The most frequently reported adverse effects of oral N-acetylcysteine are vomiting and diarrhea.
 After 16 to 18 days of N-acetylcysteine use, the incidence of vomiting and diarrhea increased by 50% and 43.5%, respectively.
-Increased blood pressure, respiratory distress, chest pain, fever, rectal bleeding, headache, hypotension, lethargy, and skin allergy reportedly occur in less than 5% cases.
+Increased blood pressure, respiratory distress, chest pain, fever, rectal bleeding, headache, hypotension, lethargy, and skin allergy reportedly occur in less than 5% of cases.
 Aerosolized N-acetylcysteine is poorly tolerated due to its irritant effect and a very foul odor that can induce vomiting.
 A high incidence of anaphylactic reactions is observed in patients given intravenous N-acetylcysteine.

-- The most commonly reported adverse reactions with Dornase alfa are laryngitis, voice alteration, and rash as compared to placebo.
+- The most commonly reported adverse reactions with Dornase alfa are laryngitis, voice alteration, and rash compared to placebo.
 Other less significant adverse were pharyngitis, chest pain, and conjunctivitis.
 These adverse effects were mostly transient and not reported to be severe enough to cause treatment withdrawal or require alterations in dosing.
 There have been no reports of an anaphylactic reaction to dornase alfa to date.
 Within all the studies, about 2 to 4% of patients treated with dornase alfa developed serum antibodies to the drug, the clinical significance of which is yet to be discerned.